phpgt/Logger/README.md

 Simple logger for PHP applications.
 ===================================

 Start logging with zero configuration.
-By default, the logger works as a static singleton - `Log::error("You can't do that");` is all you need to get started.
-When you need to, you can configure the logger to send logs to different file/socket sources.
+By default, the logger writes to standard output, so `Log::error("You can't do that");` is all you need to get started.
+When you need to, you can configure the logger to send logs to different file or stream sources.

 The aim of this library is minimalism.
-There are no plans to implement more logging sources than files and sockets.
-This simplifies the code into having a single responsibility, but remains modular to hook up to external scripts that handle logging to email addresses, Slack messages, AWS SQS, databases, etc.
+There are no large configuration objects or transport layers to learn first.
+We get a set of familiar log levels, a small handler system, and a straightforward way to route messages where they need to go.

 Log levels
 ----------

-This library implements the [PSR-3 interface][psr3].
+This library uses the standard [PSR-3][psr3] level names.
 This means that throughout your code, you can decide to log at the levels listed below, and your environment can decide the minimum log level to report.
 For instance, it would probably be too verbose to log debug information on a production server.
 This is consistent with the [Syslog protocol][syslog].

 + `debug` - Detailed debugging information.
 + `info` - Interesting events.